imagej/imagej.github.io/_pages/help/editing/keys.md

 ---
-title: Editing the Wiki - Keyboard Shortcuts
+title: Keyboard Shortcuts
 section: Help:Editing the Wiki
+nav-links: true
 ---

 The `key` include enables declaration of keyboard shortcuts in a clear way.